ocp-power-automation/ocp4-upi-powervs/docs/quickstart.md

 1. `ssh -i data/id_rsa <rhel_username>@<bastion_ip>`
 2. `cd ~/openstack-upi/auth`
 3. `kubeconfig` can be used for CLI (`oc` or `kubectl`)
-4. `kubeadmin` user and content of `kubeadmin-password` as password for GUI
+4. `kubeadmin` user and content of `kubeadmin-password` as password for GUI or CLI access

 The OpenShift web console URL will be printed with output variable `web_console_url` (eg. https://console-openshift-console.apps.test-ocp-090e.rhocp.com) on successful run.
 Open this URL on your browser and login with user `kubeadmin` and password as retrieved above.

 The OpenShift command-line client is already configured on the bastion node with kubeconfig placed at `~/.kube/config`.
-Just start using the oc client directly.
+Just start using the `oc` client directly.

 ## Clean up